bdb-opensource/soldr/README.md

 In a nutshell:

-1. cosln scans your source directory for .sln and .csproj files.
+1. soldr scans your source directory for .sln and .csproj files.
-2. Then, cosln deduces dependencies across projects from separate solutions by looking at project and assembly references.
+2. Then, soldr deduces dependencies across projects from separate solutions by looking at project and assembly references.
-3. Using the cool QuickGraph nuget package, cosln builds a graph of dependencies and sorts it to find the correct build order.
+3. Using the cool QuickGraph nuget package, soldr builds a graph of dependencies and sorts it to find the correct build order.
-4. Finally, cosln can generate an MSBuild file for you to build any .sln or even your entire codebase with a single MSBuild command.
+4. Finally, soldr can generate an MSBuild file for you to build any .sln or even your entire codebase with a single MSBuild command.